RodrigoCoronelLoza/RodrigoCoronelLoza/README.md

 ### Hi there 👋

 Im a control/robotics engineer.
 Programming is what I enjoy the most in my career since it constantly challenges my brain to solve all kind of logic problems.
-I started as a C programmer and the most recent time I have been learning other languages and frameworks specially oriented to the backend web programming.
+I started as a C programmer and in the most recent years I have been programmming in other languages and frameworks specially oriented to the backend web programming.
 - 🔭 I’m currently working on websites for music business of accesories and advertising music group services/concerts.
 - 🌱 I’m currently learning more about ReactJs, Express and MySQL/MongoDB.
 <!--